-The Staff at Oaks and pines
+The Staff At Oaks And Pines

-Mrs Francine Ahlers a native of French speaking Valais, Switzerland started working at the age of sixteen in the kitchen her parents’ hotel and restaurant.
+Mrs Francine Ahlers, a native of French speaking Valais, started working at the age of sixteen in the kitchen her parents’ hotel and restaurant.
 She proved to have quite a talent for the alchemy of cuisine and her father recommended her to the Chef of the famous palace hotel Beau Rivage of Lausanne.

 After a few years of apprenticeship in Lausanne she was sent to a renowned cookery school in Lyon, France.
-Not only did she graduate with honours she also competed and won the Cordon Bleu.
+Not only did she graduate with honors she also competed and won the Cordon Bleu.

-She had quite a career in a number of award-winning restaurants of Europe before marrying and taking over the family business… Eventually she successfully encouraged her son and daughter to follow in her footsteps, and she joined O&P for the more sedate job of managing its kitchen staff…
+Eventually she successfully encouraged her son and daughter to follow in her footsteps, and joined O&P for the more sedate job of managing its kitchen staff…

 His last job was with a travelling circus and he had a daredevil number with a few lions.
 This poorly managed circus abused its animals and after the escape of the baby elephant later named Ellie he was fired.

-Luck had it that Professor Simpson hired him to look after the growing O&P menagerie… He reconstructed an old wooden cabin within the O&P woods and made it his home.
+Luck had it that Professor Simpson hired him to look after the growing O&P menagerie.

 Mrs Chantal Duparc is a native of Geneva.
 Her family owns a laundry house and she started working with her brother at the age of sixteen.
 Life was hard but she was happy till she was told that her brother being the elder he would inherit.